 The Internet is an illusive concept.
-In real life (irl) it is the transmission of data through telecommunications infrastructure.
+In real life (irl) it is the transmission of data through telecommunications infrastructure (Cisco Switches).
 Data travels through switches via telephone lines.

 A worldwide network of Self Monitoring Analysis and Reporting Technology we use to assist society.
 Online communication and the connected devices are the Internet of Things (IoT).

 Communication is the reason we use the medium.
 ‘Things’ are computers who share information.
 The IoT is the engagement of information from computers.
 We are beginning to create all types of new devices.

 Culture is developing from our expressions.
 Society imitates art.
 Art imitates society.

 We are all leaders and followers, participants, in a movement for a better, more efficient, world.
 Our decision to follow particular techniques relates to our online identity.
 There is an effect on our digital footprint.

 Methods require contacts use them as well.
 When and how they are used varies.
 We all have our own style.